hashAMAN/Parallex-Website/README.md

 A simple parallex website made using HTML + CSS + JavaScript.As you scroll down you will see and feel the animations of this website

 All the images used in this website are not mine and are downloaded and used from internet.
-The image credits goes to its owner.
+The image credits goes to their respected owners.

 Hope You liked my project